Fungal Infections and Hair Loss

 • This method helps guide treatment decisions by determining the susceptibility of the fungus to various antifungal medications.

-Se även The Connection Between Diabetes and Hair Loss
+Se även Support Groups and Communities for Those Facing Hair Loss

 Treatment Options: